-- Ensuring all employees and volunteers who deal with the public and all employees involved in the development and approval of customer service policies, practices and procedures, are trained to provide the best possible customer service to all guests, including persons with disabilities; - Providing training to staff on various assistive devices that may be used by guests with disabilities, e.g. wheelchair loading device on Zoomobile;
+- ✓ Ensuring all employees and volunteers who deal with the public and all employees involved in the development and approval of customer service policies, practices and procedures, are trained to provide the best possible customer service to all guests, including persons with disabilities; - ✓ Providing training to staff on various assistive devices that may be used by guests with disabilities, e.g. wheelchair loading device on Zoomobile;

-- Training is tracked and recorded; - Providing fully accessible telephone service, offering to communicate with the public by TTY if telephone communication does not meet their needs; - Allowing guests with service animals to access the Zoo under certain conditions, that balance health and welfare considerations for the Zoo's animals; - Providing a support person accompanying a person with a disability with free admission to the Zoo; - Alerting guests with disabilities of any temporary disruption of services or access to facilities: - Continuing to welcome and encourage feedback from persons with disabilities through multiple communication channels; - An "Accessibility" page has been added to the website www.torontozoo.com, to communicate the Toronto Zoo's accessibility policies and guidelines.
+- ✓ Training is tracked and recorded; - ✓ Providing fully accessible telephone service, offering to communicate with the public by TTY if telephone communication does not meet their needs; - ✓ Allowing guests with service dogs to access the Zoo under certain conditions, that balance health and welfare considerations for the Zoo's animals; - ✓ Providing a support person accompanying a person with a disability with free admission to the Zoo; - ✓ Alerting guests with disabilities of any temporary disruption of services or access to facilities; - ✓ Continuing to welcome and encourage feedback from persons with disabilities through multiple communication channels; - ✓ An "Accessibility" page has been added to the website www.torontozoo.com, to communicate the Toronto Zoo's accessibility policies and guidelines.
 Guests seeking further information are directed to a staff member for assistance.
-The Toronto Zoo is pleased to offer individualized assistance with advance notice; - Providing guests with a Guest Accessibility and Going to the Zoo Social Story.
-A social story is a downloadable resource designed to enhance your zoo experience with valuable insights, support, and helpful information, tips, and visual cues for guests with diverse accessibility needs; - Providing Guests with a Toronto Zoo Sensory Map.
-This map identifies Headphone Zones and Quiet Areas to help our guests prepare for a visit; - Providing guests with a KultureCity Sensory Bag free of charge upon request.
-Guests can request a sensory bag from our Accessibility Hub; - Providing Guests with the option of a Toronto Zoo Adventure Access Pass upon request/ The Adventure Access Pass supports guests and members who may have significant trouble standing/waiting in line to access the ride or adventure at a future time without waiting based on the current wait-times on site; - Providing guests with complimentary wheelchair rentals for the duration of their visit.
+The Toronto Zoo is pleased to offer individualized assistance with advance notice.

-4. IntegratedAccessibility Standards Regulation
+4. Integrated Accessibility Standards Regulation